The Importance of Environmental Training

-It has never been easier for consumers to discover investments, or the lack thereof, in organisational environmental training.
-More importantly, however, the development of social media means any negative story that sheds light on harmful environmental practices can spread like wildfire.
+It has never been easier for consumers to discover investments, or the lack thereof, in sustainability efforts and businesses are coming under increased scrutiny if they remain inactive.
+This easy access to information also means any negative story that sheds light on harmful environmental practices can spread like wildfire.

 Organisations that engage in environmental training and improvement can find attempts to publicise efforts rather lucrative.
 Organisations can choose to utilise the opportunity that comes with environmental training as a premeditated PR campaign.
 This is a growing phenomenon, with organisations identifying the need to accommodate the moral values of the wider public.